-Once the device account is provisioned to a Surface Hub, people can add this account to a meeting invitation the same way that they would invite a meeting room.
+Once the device account is provisioned on a Surface Hub, people can add this account to a meeting invitation the same way that they would invite a conference room.

 This table explains the main steps and configuration decisions when you create a device account.

 |1||Create a logon-enabled room mailbox (Exchange Online or Exchange Server 2016 and later)||This type of mailbox allows the device to maintain a meeting calendar, receive meeting requests, and send mail.
 It must be logon-enabled in order to be used with a Surface Hub.|

 |2||Configure mailbox properties||The mailbox must be configured with the correct properties to enable the best meeting experience on Surface Hub.
 For more information on mailbox properties, see Mailbox properties.|

 |3||Ensure that Exchange Web Services (EWS) is enabled, and multi-factor authentication (MFA) is disabled||The Surface Hub uses EWS to sync its calendar.
 If you don't allow EWS in your environment by default, the Hub mailbox would need to have it explicitly enabled.
 As the Surface Hub logs into Exchange in the background without user interaction, it cannot respond to any interactive prompts, such as MFA.
 The device account you create must be excluded from any such authentication requirements.
 Otherwise, Surface Hub can't sync mail and calendar info.|